Skip to content

 • git

-• One supported agent binary (claude, codex, acli for Rovo Dev, or opencode)
+• One supported agent binary (claude, codex, acli for Rovo Dev, opencode, or pi), or a separately installed acpx binary for agent: acp:<target>

 • For PRs and CI: gh (GitHub), glab (GitLab), or Bitbucket Cloud credentials